Blog

 If you’re curious about what education is required to be a nail technician, be aware that different states have different requirements.
 In certain states, aspiring nail techs simply have to meet the age minimum, while in others, nail techs will also need a high school diploma or completed GED.
 In California, for example, nail techs must be at least 17 years of age and have completed the 10th grade.
 In Florida, however, nail techs only need to be 16 years of age, but have their high school diploma or equivalent.

-Those who are looking to train outside the classroom experience may do so through a nail tech apprenticeship (if your state allows it).
-Apprenticeships may offer better flexibility in working hours, which is great for those with kids or other commitments.
+Those who want to train outside the classroom experience may do so through a nail tech apprenticeship (if your state allows it).
+Nail tech apprenticeships may offer better flexibility in working hours, which is great for those with kids or other commitments.
 In states like Delaware, you can opt to complete a 600-hour apprenticeship as opposed to spending 300 hours in a classroom.
-In Hawaii, you need either 350 hours of school training, or 700 nail tech apprenticeship hours.
-In states like California, however, you must complete at least 400 hours of training with no option for an apprenticeship.
+In Hawaii, you need either 350 hours of nail school training, or 700 nail tech apprenticeship hours.
+In states like California, however, you must complete at least 400 hours of training with no option for a standalone nail tech apprenticeship.
+(Though California nail techs may complete a state-approved cosmetology apprenticeship.)

 While nail technician courses vary in their specific curriculums, many programs will teach you about nail anatomy, chemistry, product and occupational safety, infection control, hygiene, massage theory, salon equipment, and nail diseases.
-At the end of the program, some states will require you to pass a written and/or practical exam before you can apply for your nail tech certification.
+At the end of the program, you may be required to pass a written and/or practical state exam before you can qualify for a professional nail license.

 Be aware that some states require renewal of your nail technician license every one to two years, and there may be a fee involved.
 These fees can be as low as $10, but in some states may be over $100.